 Shokunin

-Shokunin’s inventive dishes and drinks have been inspiring diners for years.
-Expect daily butchered chickens for its yakitori offerings, bison tataki with fried garlic, pickled white onions and arugula, buttermilk chicken karaage and more.
-Pair your meal with the Okami Kasu, a sake-infused beer collaboration with Ol’ Beautiful Brewing made with rice koji and beer yeast.
+Shokunin’s inventive dishes and drinks have been inspiring guests since 2016.
+Chicken is the star here — expect yakitori offerings with daily-butchered chickens — but other standouts include the wagyu pastrami sando, buttermilk chicken karaage and more.
+Pair your meal with the Okami Kasu, a sake-infused beer collaboration with Ol’ Beautiful Brewing made with rice koji and beer yeast, or a glass from one of the best sake menus in the city.

 2016 4 St. S.W., 403-229-3444, shokuninyyc.ca, @shokuninyyc